My Quiet Kitchen

 • mustard powder - adds just a little something special in the savory department.

-• nutmeg - freshly grated if possible.
-Just a few passes over a microplane adds a warmth reminiscent of dairy cheese sauce.
+• nutmeg - use freshly grated if you have it.
+Just a few passes over a microplane adds a warmth reminiscent of classic dairy cheese sauces.

 Sometimes I also like to add one bunch of sautéed kale.
 Include it if you're in the mood for a green veggie.
 Or try broccoli florets or spinach.

-I experimented with a few different vegan cheeses and found my favorite combination for this recipe.
+I experimented with a few different cheeses and found my favorite combination for this recipe.

-If you don't have access to either of these, Follow Your Heart's slices are also great.
-Try their Provolone or Smoked Gouda for this recipe.
+If you don't have access to either of those, Follow Your Heart's cheeses are also great.
+For this recipe go with their Provolone or Smoked Gouda.

-I decided to use one package of smoked cheese because it adds a little something extra in the savory/umami department without actually coming across as smoky.
+I like to use one package of smoked cheese because it adds a little something extra in the savory/umami department without actually coming across as smoky.

 looking inside the blender after blending vegan mac and cheese sauce.

-1. Saute garlic slow and low in vegan butter and olive oil.
+1. Saute garlic over low heat in vegan butter and olive oil.

 2. Cook the pasta in salted water according to package directions.